Dasharo/docs/docs/unified-test-documentation/overview.md

     functionailited of the device.
 * `Dasharo Security` which contains test suites related to the platform security and supporting security modules.
+* `Dasharo Performance` which contains test suites related to the platform booting performance.